SBU-COSMOLIKE/cocoa_lsst_y1/README.md

      Cocoa/external_modules/code/
      Cocoa/external_modules/data/

 :interrobang: Why does Cocoa behave like this?
-The script `start_cocoa` creates symbolic links so Cobaya can see the likelihood and data files.
+The shell script `start_cocoa.sh` creates symbolic links so Cobaya can see the likelihood and data files.
 Cocoa also adds the Cobaya-Cosmolike interface of all cosmolike-related projects to the `LD_LIBRARY_PATH` and `PYTHONPATH` environmental variables.

 ## MCMC Convergence Criteria <a name="running_cosmolike_projects"></a>